 We board in ten minutes.
 I’m starting to relax a little, but the competitor in me won’t let me celebrate put my feet into the sand n water if the gulf shores.
-I’m still tense enough to the point that when u was going to the bathroom, I went looking for my work key FOB so I could get back in the office when I finished n washed.
+I’m still tense enough to the point that when I went to the bathroom a few minutes ago, I looked for my work key FOB so I could get back in the office when I finished & washed.

 But I took it as a sign that I’m going in the right direction.
-Much like how I drove by and around BB King’s tour busses, taking pictures n pissing off the drivers while in my way to Minneapolis to discuss the book with my cousin.
-I’ve had numbers n signs like that.
+Much like how I drove by and around BB King’s tour busses, taking pictures n pissing off the drivers while on my way to Minneapolis to discuss the book with my cousin.
+I’ve had numbers & signs like that.

-Mom found the iPod shuffle I through in her purse when she went to the bathroom.
+Mom found the iPod shuffle I threw in her purse when she went to the bathroom.

 Lining up for boarding here in a second.
 We have class A boarding so I dun feel do rushed.